tinglesoftware/dependabot-azure-devops/README.md

 | NuGet | nuget_dependency_solver | true/false | |

 ## Unsupported features and configurations
-We aim to support all offical features and configuration options, but there are some current limitations and exceptions.
+We aim to support all official features and configuration options, but there are some current limitations and exceptions.

 ### Extension Task